 What does Mamie mean?

 Mamie \m(a)-mie\ as a girls' name is pronounced MAY-mee.
+It is of Greek and Latin origin, and the meaning of Mamie is "star of the sea; pearl".
 Short form of Margaret (Greek) "pearl" or Mary (Latin) "star of the sea".
 The name is borne by Patrick Dennis's eccentric fictional character Auntie Mame, a central character of a book, a Broadway musical, and a movie.
 See also Mimi.
 First Lady Mamie Eisenhower.

 Mamie is a very popular first name for women (#356 out of 4276, Top 8%) but a rare surname for both adults and children.
 (2000 U.S. Census)